3q5i/artix-install/README.md

 - Audio via PipeWire (note: KDE Plasma audio can be finicky)
 - doas instead of sudo
 - WiFi (carries your live session connection into the install)
-- Optional DE/WM: KDE Plasma, XFCE, LXQt, i3, XMonad, Moksha, WindowMaker(compiled from source), COSMIC(experimental), or CLI-only
+- Optional DE/WM(note that I ship with the base verison of these but iam considering shipping riced versions of these): KDE Plasma, XFCE, LXQt, i3, XMonad, Moksha, Icewm, Fluxbox, Hyprland, COSMIC(experimental), or CLI-only

 ## Usage
 Boot the Artix live ISO, connect to wifi via nmtui, then run the following command as root